Michigan State University College of Osteopathic Medicine

 - Those accepted prior to November 1 will have until December 1

-- Those accepted between March 2 to April 3 will have 14 days
+- Those accepted between February 1 and March 31 will have 14 days

-- Those accepted after April 3 may be asked for an immedicate deposit
+- Those accepted April 1 or later may be asked for an immediate deposit

 - Deferred entrance requests considered: No

 - Orientation / start date for first-year students: 6/13/2023

 Start date and orientation are subject to change.

 Early Decision Program